jfilter/Sublime-Text-Plugins-for-Frontend-Web-Development/README.md

 * [Markdown Preview](https://packagecontrol.io/packages/Markdown%20Preview)
 * [Advanced CSV](https://packagecontrol.io/packages/Advanced%20CSV)
 * [Solarized Color Scheme](https://packagecontrol.io/packages/Solarized%20Color%20Scheme): The built-in Solarized Theme does not support recent syntax such as ES2015.
 This one does but it's not the only one.
 Find a color scheme you please. 😉
+* [InstaGoogling](https://packagecontrol.io/packages/InstaGoogling): Instagoogling is the fastest and most efficient way to Google from Sublime Text.

 <a name="settings"/>